Determinization of Integral Discounted-Sum Automata is Decidable: Preliminaries

 We say that $\cA$ is \emph{deterministic} (DDA, for short) if $|Q_0|=1$ and $\{q\in Q|(p,\sigma,q)\in\delta\}\leq 1$ for every $p\in Q,\sigma\in\Sigma$.
 Note that if $\cA$ is deterministic then for every word there is at most one run starting in each state.
 For a DDA we define the partial function $\delta^*:Q\times\Sigma^*\hookrightarrow Q$ such that $\delta^*(q,w)$ is the final state in the run on $w$ starting in $q$, if such a run exists.
 We say that an NDA $\cA$ is \emph{determinizable} if it has an equivalent DDA.

 It will also be useful to consider non-accepting runs and runs that start and end in specific states of $\cA$.
 For sets of states $P,P'\subseteq Q$ we define $\cA_{[P\to P']}(w)$ to be the weight of a minimal run of $\cA$ on $w$ from some state in $P$ to some state in $P'$.
 Similarly, $\cA_{[P\to_f P']}(w)$ is the minimal weight of an accepting run including final weights.
 When $P$ or $P'$ is a singleton $\{p\}$ we omit the parenthesis.
 When $P=Q_0$ and $P'=Q$ (or $\alpha$, for the setting of including final weights) we omit the sets and write e.g., $\cA(w)$ instead of $\cA_{[Q_0\to Q]}(w)$, and $\cA^*(w)$ instead of $\cA_{[Q_0\to_f \alpha]}(w)$.
 Under these notations, if a run does not exist, the assigned value is $\infty$.
 For the remainder of the paper, fix an integral NDA $\cA$.
+We assume that $\cA$ is \emph{trim}, i.e., for every $q\in Q$ there exists $p\in\alpha$ that is reachable from $q$ in the underlying graph of $\cA$.
+Since it is easy to compute a trim equivalent for a given NDA, this assumption is valid.
+It follows that for every $q$ there exists a word $y$ such that $\cA_{[q\to \alpha]}(x)<\infty$.